-The state-wide sales tax rate on most purchases is 6 percent.
-There are currently no municipal sales taxes in West Virginia.
+The statewide sales tax rate on most purchases is 6%.

-The use tax is a companion tax to the consumers sales and service tax and is based on the purchase price of tangible personal property or taxable services.
+The use tax is a companion tax to the consumer sales and service tax and is based on the purchase price of tangible personal property or taxable services.
 This tax is required to be paid by individuals or businesses directly to the State Tax Department on tangible personal property or services purchased for which the West Virginia sales tax has not been paid.
-The state-wide use tax rate is 6 percent.
+The statewide use tax rate is 6%.

 Personal and real property taxes

-West Virginia offers a homestead exemption to its citizens that are 65 years old or are permanently disabled.
+West Virginia offers a homestead exemption to its citizens who are 65 years old or permanently disabled.